 We take applications from families who meet the following criteria for their family and their child.
 A separate application is required for each individual child.
+An online application and payment process is available by clicking here: Application Online.

 The criteria and policies include: